-Best Water Filters for London 2026 — Hard Water, PFAS, Lead & Thames Water Crisis Explained
+Best Water Filters for London 2026 — Hard Water, PFAS, Lead & The Thames Water Crisis Explained

-London tap water is legally safe to drink but is extremely hard, contains detectable PFAS, may contain lead from older pipes, and is supplied by Thames Water — a company currently in severe financial distress with £18 billion in debt.
-Many London households choose to filter as an extra layer of protection.
+London tap water is legally safe to drink but is extremely hard (280–340 mg/L), contains detectable PFAS in source water, may contain lead in pre-1970 properties, and is supplied by Thames Water — a company with £18 billion in debt currently undergoing emergency financial restructuring.
+Many London households choose to filter as an additional layer of protection for their family.

 Hardness

-- • White limescale deposits on kettles, taps, and showerheads
+- White limescale deposits on kettles, taps, showerheads, and appliances

-- • Flat, chalky taste in tea and coffee
+- Flat, chalky taste in tea and coffee — London's water genuinely affects flavour

-- • Dry skin and dull hair (hard water interferes with soap lathering)
+- Dry skin and dull hair because hard water interferes with soap and shampoo lathering

 PFAS (Forever Chemicals)

 UK PFAS standards are currently 25 times weaker than US proposed limits.
-Source: Drinking Water Inspectorate.
-While treated tap water meets UK standards, many London families are choosing to add their own layer of protection — particularly for young children and baby formula preparation.
+[Source: Drinking Water Inspectorate] While treated tap water meets current UK standards, many London families are choosing to add their own layer of protection — particularly for young children and baby formula preparation.

 Lead